 The final night of the Fête des Lumières is tonight, and we realize that we are tired.
-We have already walked over five miles going to lunch and visiting the area of our apartment we will stay in when we return in April.
+Today, we have already walked over 8 km (5 mi) going to lunch and visiting the area of our apartment we will stay in when we return in April.
 So when we returned to our current flat, we decided not to try and hit any more of the big displays, but to stay close and go to what was billed as the Celestial Parade where “The planets and stars of the solar system meet in Lyon on December 8 at Place Kléber and parade along Cours Franklin Roosevelt all the way to the start of the fireworks display in the 6th arrondissement.”

 We didn’t have a clue as to what to expect but it sounded like fun, and it would end with fireworks at the Rhône river.